 Muay Thai vs BJJ [Brazilian Jiu-Jitsu]: Pros and cons of each style

 Brazilian Jiu-Jitsu is a grappling style and Muay Thai is a stand-up striking martial art.
 Both systems are utilized in MMA competitions.

 In the early days of the MMA, BJJ was very dominant thanks to Royce Gracie and his exceptional grappling skills.
-And later on, Muay Thai has become a popular stand-up striking style sported by a fighter like Anderson Silva, Jose Aldo, or Joanna Jedrzejczyk.
+And later on, Muay Thai has become a popular stand-up striking style sported by a fighter like Anderson Silva, Jose Aldo, and Joanna Jedrzejczyk.

 Since then most of the top contenders have started to train both: stand-up striking, predominantly Western Boxing and Muay Thai, and grappling techniques like BJJ and wrestling, to become more versatile fighters.

 Brazilian jiu-jitsu is focused on grappling and it doesn't include any stand-up striking techniques.
-Muay Thai, on the other hand, focuses on kicks, elbow, and knee strikes and punches and occasionally getting into clinch fight.
+Muay Thai, on the other hand, focuses on kicks, elbow strikes, knee strikes, and punches and occasionally getting into a clinch fight.
 But it doesn't teach nor allow any ground game or a takedown defense.

-Those two styles compliment each other more than anything else and are not meant to compete with each other.
+Those two styles complement each other more than anything else and are not meant to compete with each other.
 And once they do it is not very spectacular to watch it.

-It's like comparing a sniper rifle and a shotgun: both are lethal weapons in their own way but build for a different purpose and with a different range of effective damage inbuild.
-Jules from Pulp Fiction would say: "It's not the same ballpark, it ain't the same league, it's not even the same game".
+It's like comparing a sniper rifle and a shotgun: both are leethal weapons in their own way yet developed for different purposes and with different ranges of an effective strike.
+Like Jules from Pulp Fiction would say: "It's not the same ballpark, it ain't the same league, it's not even the same game".

 It only makes sense when both fighters have basic skills in both styles and then compete with each other.

 Let's just assume that both guys with different fighting backgrounds - one with pure Muaythai and another one with Brazilian Jiu-Jitsu skills - wanted to fight each other.
 What would happen next?

-Thai fighter would most likely keep him in distance smashing his face with devastating kicks and punches.
-BJJ fighter would not have any skills to block or deflect Muay Thai strikes.
+A Thai fighter would most likely keep him in distance smashing his face with devastating kicks and punches.
+A BJJ fighter would not have any skills to block or deflect Muay Thai strikes.
 And that would be it.
 End of the fight - KO or TKO in the best-case scenario.